Fête de la Musique

 For all!
 The Fête de la Musique Berlin

-The Fête de la Musique takes the Special Olympics as an opportunity to work together with the music venues, organizers and musicians to make June 21 more inclusive and barrier-free.
+The Fête de la Musique 2023 took the Special Olympics as an opportunity to work together with the music venues, organizers and musicians to make June 21 more inclusive and barrier-free.

-Music in hospitals and nursing homes is also intended to bring music to those people who are not or no longer as mobile as others.
+Music in hospitals and nursing homes was also intended to bring music to those people who are not or no longer as mobile as others.

 The Fête de la Musique - a success story